 The Centre has since 2006 organised a range of film festivals on different topics, including the situation of youth in East and South-East Asia, urban transformations, and memory and trauma.
 We have also organised many individual film screenings and discussions, sometimes with invited film directors.
-The screening of documentary film has been integrated in teaching in many of our courses.
-The pandemic halted plans for a film festival in 2020 but we hope to organise one in September 2021.
-In September we also start our new MA level course on documentary film in East and South-East Asia.
+The screening of documentary films has been integrated with teaching in many of our courses.
+The pandemic halted plans for a film festival in 2020 and 2021 but we hope to organise one again in the future.
+In September 2021 we also started our new MA-level course on documentary films in East and South-East Asia.

 This workshop brought together scholars, activists and filmmakers from Asia and beyond.
 The participants discussed their different views of and experiences with film, including using films as a research tool, documenting and engaging with social issues, developments and injustices in and through film, and appropriating film as a form of witnessing and activism.
 At the workshop a number of recent documentary films focusing on developments in Burma/Myanmar, Indonesia, China and Japan were screened.

 Documentary film can play an important role in helping to retrieve repressed memories and to commemorate painful, violent, and forgotten events.
 The films we have selected for screening show how difficult it can be to express and deal with individual and collective memories of conflict, violence, and disaster.
 This is especially the case when these memories are deliberately ignored, suppressed, or distorted in official history writing and contemporary politics and popular culture.